c-h-/universal-native-boilerplate/README.md

 ## Reference
 ### Enabling Platforms and Features

-When every feature and platform is enabled yarn and npm move quite slowly.
+When every feature and platform is enabled npm moves quite slowly.
 Therefore, all the source code required to run each platform and feature is included but the dependencies need to be enabled.

 Run `gulp enable <recipe>` for each desired platform and feature.